quaadgras/graphics.gd/Readme.md

 * Neither Xcode nor MacOS is needed to build iOS apps.
 * Drop in `gd` command, a cross-platform build tool compatible with `.gd` script projects.

-This is not just a 1:1 wrapper for gdextension! graphics.gd has been designed from the ground up to provide a cohesive and curated experience for using Go on top of Godot + GDExtension.
+Not just a 1:1 wrapper for gdextension! graphics.gd has been designed from the ground up to provide a cohesive and curated experience for using Go on top of Godot + GDExtension.

 ## Hello World